Picovoice/llm-compression-benchmark/README.md

 Below are our benchmark results comparing GPTQ against picoLLM for all [models](model).
 We perform 2, 3, and 4-bit quantization using GPTQ, then find the model size in GB and set that as the target size for picoLLM Compression.
-Hence, both models have the same size regarding the number of bytes.
-When performing GPTQ, we set the group size parameter to 128, set the damp percent to 0.1, and enabled activation reordering.
+Hence, both models have the same size in terms of the number of bytes.
+When performing GPTQ, we set the group size parameter to 128, set the damp percent to 0.1 and enabled activation reordering.

 ### MMLU